 God is with us in the intimacy of grief

-As a priest and monk of the Russian Orthodox Church, I am comfortable with this mystery, as all Christians should be.
+As a priest and monk of the Orthodox Church, I am comfortable with this mystery, as all Christians should be.
 Death can be a mystery precisely because the triumph over death is not a mystery.
-As the Russian Orthodox theologian Alexander Schmemann wrote, “in essence, Christianity is not concerned with coming to terms with death, but rather with the victory over it.”
+As the Orthodox theologian Alexander Schmemann wrote, “in essence, Christianity is not concerned with coming to terms with death, but rather with the victory over it.”
 In the light of everlasting life, in the name of Jesus Christ, the dreadful threat and dark mystery that is death is transformed into a happy and victorious event for the believer, and “Death is swallowed up in victory.”
 (1 Cor.
 15:54)

-So for us, the death of this young innocent is the beginning of the true life that also awaits us beyond the grave, if indeed we have begun to live it here.
+So for us, death is the beginning of the true life that also awaits us beyond the grave, if indeed we have begun to live it here.
 Christ, “the resurrection and the life,” (John 11:25) transformed death.
 Christ assumed human flesh, Christ was crucified, resurrected, ascended to heaven and waits for us there, and Christ ushers us into new life both now and after our death.
 Therefore, even as death exposes our frailty and our grief, death does not reveal our finiteness; instead it reveals our infiniteness, our eternity.
 To this end, the Christian does not ponder the mystery of death in a way that is paralyzing, negative and apathetic, but in a way that is productive, positive and dynamic.

 With love in Christ,